Alfa Romeo Technical Director Don Black has been kind enough to search through his personal archives for this chronology of the 105.33 series cars.

 The total weight was only 48 kg and with a fantastic torsional stiffness of 535 Kgm.

-In opposition to this cutting-edge solution, the suspension was patterned on that of the TZ2, which in turn is similar to that of the current production cars (Giulia type).
+In opposition to this cutting-edge solution, the suspension was patterned on that of the TZ-2, which in turn was similar to that of the then-current production cars (Giulia 105 type).

-The bodywork, typical Italian elegance, was similar to the wondeful GT series, produced in the past, by Alfa Romeo.
-It was built in Peralumn by the “Centro Stile Alfa Romeo”.
+The bodywork, typical Italian elegance, was similar to the wonderful GT series produced in the past by Alfa Romeo.
+It was built in Peraluman by “Centro Stile Alfa Romeo”.